 STEP 2: Sauté

 In a large skillet, heat tallow, or olive oil, over medium-high heat.
 Once hot, add diced onions and minced garlic and cook until soft.

 STEP 3: Brown Meat

-Add the ground venison meat to your onions and garlic and brown over medium heat in the same skillet.
+Add the ground venison meat to your onions and garlic and brown over medium heat in the same cast iron skillet.
 Venison will not need to be drained.
-However, if you’re using beef you will need to drain off the excess fat from cooking.
+However, if you’re using ground beef you will need to drain off the excess fat from cooking.

 STEP 4: Season

 With the heat still on, pour the seasoning over the meat, add in the lime juice, and pour water over the mixture.
 Stir to combine.